live · mainnetoc · lock

 Bitcoin-identity-bound end-to-end encryption.
 Seal to any address.
 The holder decrypts in their browser, with the wallet they already use.
 No accounts.
 No chain transactions.
 No PSBT.

-· no servers· < 3s decrypt· x25519 + aes-gcm· bip-322 identity
+· from mind of@bramk· no servers· x25519 + aes-gcm· bip-322 identity

 vault.lock · { "v": 2 }